ibm-cloud-docs/discovery-data/contentminerapp.md

 #### Time series dashboard
 {: #cmotsdb}

 The time series dashboard is displayed when you choose **Analyze trends and anomaly** in the guided analysis view.
 This view shows multiple time series charts for multiple facet values at a glance.
+You can choose to analyze facets by **Month**, **Day**, **Year**, or **Hour**, or you can choose from the following cyclic time scale options:

+- **Days of the month**: Displays facet analysis for all of the days in the current month.
+- **Months of the year**: Displays facet analysis for all of the months of the year.
+- **Days of the week**: Displays facet analysis for each day of the week.

+The cyclic data is calculated from the current time zone setting of your collection.
+You can change the time zone by clicking the expandable menu icon on your collection and then **Edit collection > Time zone**.
+If you change your time zone, the index rebuilds automatically.

-By default, the chart is rendered as a heat map.
+By default, the time series chart is rendered as a heat map.
 Each cell color indicates a level of relevancy.
 In addition, a line chart is overlayed on the chart.
 You can change from a heat map to a bar graph by clicking next to a facet label.
 To select items for further analysis click or shift-click individual items.
 You can also drag the mouse cursor to select contiguous items.

+Trends analysis does not support the cyclic time scale options, and the cyclic time scale options are only available for collections created in {{site.data.keyword.discovery-data_short}} version 2.1.3 and later.
+{: note}

 ##### Facet toolbar
 {: #cmotsftb}